marianofino/realtime-mqtt/README.md

 In the example folder, open `broker.js` in a text editor.
 Locate function definition *lambda* (line 32 approx).
 That function acts as a filter of all the incoming packets to the broker.
 By redefining that function you can add your own logic, store/delete data from the packets, etc. If that function returns true, it will publish that packet; if it returns false, it will not publish it.

 If you would like to test the time constraints introduced in IRTA model, you must change the *subscriber* and *publisher* **topicParams** located on the respective files.

+# Troubleshooting

+## Error: listen EADDRINUSE :::1883

+This means that the port 1883 is being used by other process.
+Probably you have another MQTT broker running (Mosquitto?).
+Make sure to either stop that process or change the broker port (found on `settings` in the broker file).